kayesokua/poledance.xyz/README.md

-# pd.analyzer 💃 🕺
+# poledance.xyz 💃 🕺

-pd.analyzer is a work-in-progress application designed to bring the power of data science and machine learning to the art of pole dancing.
+poledance.xyz is a work-in-progress application designed to bring the power of data science and machine learning to the art of pole dancing.
 It aims to create a comprehensive framework for analyzing, summarizing, and enhancing pole dance performances using advanced computational techniques.

 ## Features